Juptian/Juptian/README.md

 I am bilingual, I speak English and French.

-If you want to reach me, for whatever reason, you may contact me on discord.
-My discord name and tag is `Juptian#2839`
+If you want to reach me, for whatever reason, you may contact me on discord or via my business email.
+My discord name and tag is `Juptian#2839`, and my business email is `juptianbusiness@gmail.com`

 ## Un peut a propos de moi
 Je suis un étudient d'école secondaire qui espère d'étudier l'informatique au Collège.